lestercbarnsley/SasRMC/README.md

     `(venv)$ poetry add git+https://github.com/lestercbarnsley/SasRMC.git`

 ## Getting simulation input files

+Templates can be downloaded directly from the `/data` folder of this repository.
+The `$ sasrmc create` command also lets you download templates.

 1. Run `$ sasrmc create --help` at any time for assistance.
 A full list of currently available templates will be listed here.
 2. Run `$ sasrmc create [template-type]` to download a specific type of template.
 Use the `-o [Output Folder]` tag if you want to save the template into a different folder than the default output folder.